Mohs Micrographic Surgery and Reconstructive Surgery

 - Does not have clearly defined edges

 - Is growing rapidly or uncontrollably

 - Is of an aggressive subtype (i.e., sclerosing or infiltrating basal cell carcinoma)

 - Develops in organ transplant or lymphoma patients

 Please note: the above list is not exhaustive of all of the instances where Mohs surgery is the most appropriate option for your skin cancer.

 How long does Mohs surgery take?

-We are not sure how long Mohs surgery will take.
+The length of surgery is different for every patient and is difficult to estimate prior to the actual procedure.
 It depends on the extent of the tumor, which we do not know until we start removing it.
 Although Mohs surgery can take longer than other approaches, advances in technology, such as automated staining of tissue samples, have made it quicker.
 Typically, the entire procedure lasts several hours.
 Your Mohs surgeon may be able to give you a clearer sense of the timeframe you can expect

 Will Mohs surgery leave a scar?